sedol1339/files/abstracts.md

     - We fit an approximate inference model to the intractable posterior using this estimator

 Friston, K. J. (2013).
 Life as we know it.
 J. R. Soc.
 Interface.
 Retrieved from https://www.semanticscholar.org/paper/Life-as-we-know-it-Friston/9d91dead9612e1c6a8dd9ae3793fe697565c744e

+Pascanu, R., Montufar, G., & Bengio, Y. (2013).
+On the number of response regions of deep feed forward networks with piece-wise linear activations. arXiv, 1312.6098.
+Retrieved from https://arxiv.org/abs/1312.6098v5

 Saxe, A. M., McClelland, J. L., & Ganguli, S. (2013).
 Exact solutions to the nonlinear dynamics of learning in deep linear neural networks. arXiv, 1312.6120.
 Retrieved from https://arxiv.org/abs/1312.6120v3